-Generally, self-employed people are not entitled to EI benefits because they are considered to be working a full week and, therefore are not "unemployed."
-The reasons for this include the following:
+Generally, self-employed people are not entitled to EI benefits because of the following reasons.

-- they are not employed under a contract of service (i.e., by an employer);
+- They are not employed under a contract of service (i.e., by an employer).

-- they work for themselves;
+- They work for themselves.

-- they control their own hours of work;
+- They control their own hours of work.

-- their time is primarily spent on their self-employment activities; and
+- Their time is primarily spent on their self-employment activities.

-- they have not paid into the EI system.
+- They have not paid into the EI system.

 Although self-employed persons do not work in insurable employment, they may qualify for EI benefits based on hours of insurable employment with other employers.
 If these claimants are involved in self-employment activities during the benefit period, their entitlement to EI benefits could be affected.
-If a claimant's involvement in a self-employment activity can be concluded to be "minor in extent", entitlement to EI benefits may be possible.
+If a claimant's involvement in a self-employment activity can be concluded to be minor in extent, entitlement to EI benefits may be possible.